Marine Le Pen: National Front assistants affair

 In December 2023, Le Pen was ordered to stand trial after she was charged with paying National Front party officials through funds earmarked for European Parliament assistants.
 Twenty-seven others, including her father Jean Marie, served as her co-defendants.
 Her trial, for misappropriation of public funds, was scheduled in March 2024 to occur between 30 September and 27 November the same year.

 On 31 March 2025, eight MEPs, 12 assistants from the National Rally, and Le Pen were found guilty of embezzling European Union funds by a Paris court.
 Le Pen received a four-year prison sentence, two years of which were suspended, in addition to a €100,000 fine.
 She did not begin serving the two years' house arrest immediately as all appeals must be exhausted before this part of the sentence is executed.
 Similarly, she did not lose her seat in the lower house of the French parliament immediately.
 On the other hand, the court also banned her, effective immediately, from standing for political office for five years, making her ineligible to run in the 2027 French presidential election.
+On 7 July 2026, a Paris appeals court shortened Le Pen's ban on holding elected office, allowing her to stand in the 2027 election.
+Le Pen announced her intention to run for president later the same day.